steveklabnik/blog/posts/2013-10-01-new-beginnings.md

 ...
 I'm not saying that Ruby is a minus, but I'm not saying it's a plus, either.

+I'm also open to re-locating out of the country.
+That certainly counts as interesting.

 So, if you think we might work well together, please, [send me an email](mailto:steve@steveklabnik.com).